 We have a co-farming opportunity on our certified organic farm for a couple with a keen interest in homesteading, small-scale farming and wilderness living.
 WoodGrain Farm is a 320 acre century-old farmstead in the Kispiox Valley (in the mountains of northwest BC), 25km north of Hazelton.
 Our comfy, self-contained A-frame guest house on a knoll overlooking the farm is available now, with the potential of a farm work trade towards some rent (dependent on skill-set, farm work through the winter is limited).
 Near the end of a gravel road, the farm is incredibly quiet through the winter, with endless cross-country ski trails … Continue reading CO-FARMING OPPORTUNITY: Kispiox Valley, BC – WoodGrain Farm

 Ready to Grow Your Farm Business?
 Are you a young (or young at heart) animal or vegetable producer living in British Columbia?
-Are you operating a farm and are looking for guidance in continuing to grow your business?
-Young Agrarians is excited to be offering a third season of the BC Business Mentorship Network!
+Are you operating a new farm and looking for guidance to grow your business?
+Young Agrarians is excited to offer a fifth season of the B.C.
+Business Mentorship Network!
 This program pairs new and seasoned farmers together to cultivate the skills for running ecologically sustainable and financially viable businesses.
 Mentors work with you to analyze your operations and lay the groundwork for your farm’s business growth.
-What You Get!
-As a participant in this program you will receive 35-40 hours of one-on-one mentorship … Continue reading BC Business Mentorship Network – Apply Now!
+What You Get As a participant in this program you will receive … Continue reading 2019 B.C.
+Business Mentorship Network – Apply Now!